On View

 Collection of the Smithsonian National Museum of African American History and Culture, Gift of Richard Hunt

-Chicago sculptor Richard Hunt is an acclaimed artist with major commissions on view across the United States.
-He sees the arc segments in this hanging piece as a reference to the “swinging motion and wing-like forms” of the “band of angels,” made famous in the beloved Negro spiritual, Swing Low, Sweet Chariot.
+Richard Hunt's Swing Low (2016) hangs proudly from the atrium ceiling in the National Museum of African American History and Culture.
+Hunt sees the arc segments in this hanging piece as a reference to the “swinging motion and wing-like forms” of the “band of angels,” made famous in the beloved Negro spiritual, Swing Low, Sweet Chariot.
 According to the artist, the piece pays homage to Negro spirituals, and “their defining place in early colored religious, social and cultural self-consciousness.”

 Standing Form, 1961